AdobeDocs/experience-manager-65.en/help/assets/managing-video-assets.md

 ## Upload and preview video assets {#upload-and-preview-video-assets}

 [!DNL Adobe Experience Manager Assets] generates previews for video assets with the extension MP4.
 If the format of the asset is not MP4, install the FFmpeg pack to generate a preview.
 FFmpeg creates video renditions of type OGG and MP4.
-You can preview the renditions in the Assets user interface.
+You can preview the renditions in the [!DNL Assets] user interface.

-1. In the Digital Assets folder or subfolders, navigate to the location where you want to add digital assets.
+1. In the digital assets folder or subfolders, navigate to the location where you want to add digital assets.
 1. To upload the asset, click **[!UICONTROL Create]** from the toolbar and then choose **[!UICONTROL Files]**.
 Alternatively, drop it directly in the assets area.
 See [upload assets](managing-assets-touch-ui.md#uploading-assets) for details around the upload operation.
 1. To preview a video in the Card view, click the **[!UICONTROL Play]** ![play option](assets/do-not-localize/play.png) option on the video asset.
 You can pause or play video in the card view only.
 The [!UICONTROL Play] and [!UICONTROL Pause] options are not available in the list view.